 However, that’s often not the case.
-Often times, the market leader takes majority of the share in the market, with a significant (not marginal) lead over the second player (and hence the rest of the market).
+Often times, the market leader takes majority share in the market, with a significant (not marginal) lead over the second player (and hence the rest of the market).
 See below:

 - In the carbonated soft drinks market, Coca-cola is #1 with a 42.4% share — 53% larger than #2 player PepsiCo with 27.7% share and 2.5 times the size of #3 player Dr. Pepper Snapple with 16.9% share.
 These three brands together take up a whooping 87% share, dominating the soft drinks market.
 (Source)